4 Email Marketing Metrics That Matter—Get Your Emails Read

 - How it compares to open rates for other emails with the same audience—if you’re sending your email campaigns to the same list of people every time, you can compare open rates between them to see which are performing better.

+Click-through rate (CTR) is also a very important metric to measure your email marketing success.
 Click-through rate (CTR) is the percentage of people who clicked on a link in your email, out of those who opened it.
 It’s calculated by dividing the number of opens by clicks, and tells you how relevant and engaging your email is, as well as the effectiveness of its design.

 As with open rates, CTR varies by industry, so it’s important to know your industry’s benchmark.
 If your email has a good click-through rate, you’re doing a good job at nudging your audience towards an action, which can lead to an ultimate goal of a new sale, blog subscription, or something else important to your business.